Oculus co-founder and games industry vets form Mountaintop Studios – TechCrunch

 Mitchell and Hansen declined to make any specific commitments as far as diversity and inclusion go, despite those values being central to the new studio.
 They did, at least, acknowledge the difficulty and complexity of this pursuit.

-“There’s no silver bullet for inclusivity, a lot of it is long term work,” Mitchell said.
+“There’s no silver bullet for inclusivity, a lot of it is long-term work,” Mitchell said.
 “Because it’s a fresh studio, a fresh culture, we can start from scratch with the right foundation.
-We never thought when we kicked off the studio that we’d be launching in the middle of not just a pandemic, but a global conversation about institutionalized racism, police violence, and injustice.
+We never thought when we kicked off the studio that we’d be launching in the middle of not just a pandemic, but a global conversation about institutionalized racism, police violence and injustice.
 So talking about that stuff internally, where we stand as individuals and as a company, that informs how we act as a company.”

 “One of the earliest conversations we had was around getting the culture right.
 Our founders are all aligned in this,” added Hansen.

 “There’s a bunch of micro things we can do every day,” continued Mitchell.
-“Setting our cultural values, making sure people understand those, driving towards inclusivity and diversity training, excellent hiring practices, working with community groups and integrating and supporting them, maybe recruiting from there.”
+“Setting our cultural values, making sure people understand those, driving toward inclusivity and diversity training, excellent hiring practices, working with community groups and integrating and supporting them, maybe recruiting from there.”

 It’s a lot of promises and few concrete commitments, a common theme in tech and gaming these days.
 Having one’s heart in the right place is nice, but what the industries need is action.
 Hopefully the promises are preludes to lasting decisions, but only time (plus real and sustained effort on Mountaintop’s part) will tell.